STEP-tw/head-mustakip/code_review.md

    type: params order
        lineNum: 3, 16
        description: it’s better to use ‘string’ as a first parameter.
+DONE

        lineNum: 78
        description: it’s better to use ‘fs’ as second params.